 Instructions that district personnel, including campus safety, cannot consent to the entry into a residence or dormitory for the purpose of a search or arrest, but a judicial warrant or exigent circumstances may authorize officer entry without consent.

-Campus safety contact information to report concerns about the presence of officers engaged in immigration enforcement on any campus property.
+Campus Safety Department contact information to report concerns about the presence of officers engaged in immigration enforcement on any campus property.

 Samples of warrant and subpoena documents that could be used for access onto campus property, or to seize or arrest students or other individuals on campus.

-Sample responses for employees to use in response to officers seeking access for immigration enforcement purposes that avoids classroom interruptions, and that preserves the peaceful conduct of the school’s activities.
+Sample responses for employees to use in response to officers seeking access for immigration enforcement purposes that avoids classroom interruptions, and that preserves the peaceful conduct of the District’s activities.

 District personnel shall advise all students, faculty, classified professionals, and administrators to immediately notify the Office of the Chancellor or President, or his/her/their designee, if he/she/they is advised that an officer engaged in immigration enforcement is expected to enter, will enter, or has entered the campus for immigration enforcement purposes.
-Campus safety should also be notified as soon as possible.
+District personnel must also notify Campus Safety as soon as possible.

-No personnel may consent to entry of restricted and limited access areas of any district facility or any portions thereof.
+No personnel may consent to entry of non-public areas of any district facility or any portions thereof.

 Public access areas include areas open to the general public where entry is not restricted or limited.
 These spaces are freely accessible and may include outdoor and common-use areas.
 Examples include campus common areas, walkways, hallways in academic and administrative buildings, dining areas open to the public, unrestricted access buildings and streets.